-- 1. Existing NEM 1.0 and 2.0 solar customers that apply for SGIP incentives are required to transition to the NBT established in D.22-12-056 or as updated in that proceeding.
-Residential Solar and Storage Equity SGIP customers and San Joaquin Valley Residential SGIP customers are exempt from this requirement. - 2.
+1. Existing NEM 1.0 and 2.0 solar customers that apply for SGIP incentives are required to transition to the NBT established in D.22-12-056 or as updated in that proceeding.
+Residential Solar and Storage Equity SGIP, low income qualified Equity Resiliency residential, and San

+- Joaquin Valley Residential SGIP customers are exempt from this requirement. - 2.
 All new SGIP applicants that install solar are required to enroll in the NBT. - 3.
-All eligible electrification TOU rates adopted in the NBT Decision or as updated according to the process laid out in that Decision are considered to be SGIP-approved rates, even if they do not meet the typical SGIP-required 1.69 to 1 differential between the summer on-peak and off-peak
+All eligible electrification TOU rates adopted in the NBT Decision or as updated according to the process laid out in that Decision are considered to be SGIP-approved rates, even if they do not meet the typical SGIP-required 1.69 to 1 differential between the summer on-peak and off-peak rate.
+A customer must be on the NBT tariff in order to use these TOU rates to qualify for SGIP if these rates do not otherwise meet the differential requirement.

-- rate.
 This ensures that all customers on NBT may apply for SGIP incentives. - 4.
 If a non-IOU electric customer does not have access to an SGIP-approved TOU rate or one with an equivalent differential, they should be required to enroll in another TOU rate offered by their LSE if available.
 In addition, they should comply with existing rules for customers without access to IOU TOU rates as detailed in Section 5.2.8 of the SGIP Handbook. - 5.
-All SGIP developers are required to program the customer's battery to cycle on the customer's TOU rate and to optimize the battery dispatch based on the retail import rate and retail export compensation of the customer's applicable tariff. - 6.
-The Commission notes that CalFUSE160 is currently in development and may be a reasonable option in lieu of electrification TOU rates for customers when it becomes available.
+The Commission notes that CalFUSE161 is currently in development and may be a reasonable option in lieu of electrification TOU rates for customers when it becomes available.
+When and if the Demand Flexibility Proceeding approves real time rates, the SGIP PAs may hold a workshop on this topic and submit a Tier 2 Advice Letter to incorporate these into the program as SGIP-qualified rates for applicants.